-History of I BCG vaccination?
-(If yes, perform QFT-GIT) Yes No • a positive TB skin test?
-(If yes, obtain results of negative n of completing a prescribed treatment plan) No ve chest x-ray and • a positive IGRA blood test?
-(If yes, obtain results of not completing a prescribed treatment plan) No egative chest x-ray and tuberculosi tudent have any of the following signs or symptoms of sis disease?
-No active pulmonary · Cough (e (especially if lasting for 3 weeks or longer) with or withou ut sputum production · Coughin ng-up blood (hemoptysis) · Chest par ain · Loss of a appetite · Unexplai ained weight loss · Night sw weats · Fever • • natic, proceed with additional evaluation to exclude actival chest x-ray and sputum evaluation as indicated. e tuberculosis disease, Health Care Copies of a re Provider all completed forms and test results are to be uploaded Date d by the nursing student into the student's personal account with CastleBranch.
+History of BCG vaccination?
+(If yes, perform QFT-GIT)

+History of a positive TB skin test?
+(If yes, obtain results of negative chest x-ray and verification of completing a prescribed treatment plan)

+History of a positive IGRA blood test?
+(If yes, obtain results of negative chest x-ray and verification of completing a prescribed treatment plan)

+Does the student have any of the following signs or symptoms of active pulmonary tuberculosis disease?

+- Cough (especially if lasting for 3 weeks or longer) with or without sputum production

+- Coughing-up blood (hemoptysis)

+- Chest pain

+- Loss of appetite

+- · Unexplained weight loss

+- Night sweats

+- Fever

+If Symptomatic, proceed with additional evaluation to exclude active tuberculosis disease, including a chest x-ray and sputum evaluation as indicated.

+Health Care Provider

-Appendix N Berea College Department of Nursing Group-C Chest X-ray
+Appendix L Berea College Department of Nursing Group-C Chest X-ray